 - Cooked vegetables

-This diet usually lasts about 8 weeks or so before your doctor will clear you to eat solid foods.
-This diet is a big improvement over the soft, pureed foods only diet.
+This diet usually lasts about eight weeks or so before your doctor will clear you to eat solid foods.
+This diet is a significant improvement over the soft, pureed foods only diet.
 Remember, you’re losing weight – stick to the diet.
 Aside from losing weight, you do not want to risk any complications.

 Depending on your fitness level, your bariatric surgeon may approve increased activity (more than just walking) after 30 days.
-This may include swimming and low-impact aerobic exercise.
-Regardless of the exercise your doctor recommends, he/she will still likely ask you to stay at a low aerobic level where speaking is still comfortable.
+Activities may include swimming and low-impact aerobic exercise.
+For many patients, water aerobics can be an excellent option.
+It is easy on the back, hips, knees, and ankles, and is excellent cardiovascular exercise.
+It is worthwhile to investigate gym memberships at facilities that have a pool.
+Regardless of the type of activity that your doctor recommends, he will still likely ask you to stay at a low aerobic level where speaking is always comfortable.

 Month 3 to 6 And Beyond

-At this point you should be very glad you decided to have gastric sleeve surgery.
+At this point, you should be happy you decided to have gastric sleeve surgery.
 You’ve started to lose a very visible amount of weight.
-You’re lighter on your feet and your surgeon has probably approved you for solid foods!
+You’re lighter on your feet, and your surgeon has probably approved you for solid foods!

-After about 2 months, your doctor will probably approve solid foods.
+After about two months, your doctor will probably approve of solid foods.
 While this is very exciting, start slowly.
-You may find that spicy and/or crunchy foods can be difficult to tolerate.
+You may find that spicy and crunchy foods can be challenging to tolerate.
 Eat one new food at a time and give yourself time to digest.
 You’ll be surprised at how full you will feel.
-This is a great opportunity to start new eating habits.
+Now is an opportunity to start new eating habits.
 Eat slowly.
 Enjoy every bite of your food.
-Check out our list of recommended books.
 Some of them offer great recipes for bariatric surgery patients.

 Talk to your doctor about starting a more rigorous exercise routine.
 You’ll probably want to get into the gym or start a regular exercise routine.
-This is good but make sure your surgeon is aware of your routine.
-Most surgeons suggest waiting until about 6 months before adding weights into your exercise routine.
-Your aerobic exercise can be increased and you’ll probably want to take longer and longer walks, and even jogs!
+The gym is good, but make sure your surgeon is aware of your routine.
+Most surgeons suggest waiting until about six months before adding weights into your exercise routine.
+Increase your aerobic exercise.
+You’ll probably want to take longer walks, and even jogs!
 Do not stop exercising.
-This is an important aspect of your new life.
+Exercise is an important aspect of your new life.
 Every day is a new day.
 Whether or not you exercised yesterday or the day before, today you can make yourself a little healthier and happier.